To1ne/writepermission/_posts/2016-10-03-ergodox-3-years-later.md

 ## Massdrop

 Back in 2013 I bought the [Truly Ergonomic keyboard][1].
 I enjoyed it, most of the time.
-But it boosted my interest in mechanical keyboards.
-And soon I discovered the design of the ErgoDox, with its open-source design for anyone to grab.
+It did boost my interest in mechanical keyboards.
+Soon I discovered the design of the ErgoDox, with its open-source design for anyone to grab.
 Although 3D printing the case was a turn-down.

 Until, I ran into the group buy on [Massdrop](https://www.massdrop.com).
-At the time I think it was the second time Massdrop did open the group buy and I didn't really hesitate to join the _drop_ (on 2013-08-27 to be exact).
-The fact it came as a DIY kit might scare of some people, but in my case I was really looking forward to putting it together myself.
+At the time I think it was the second time Massdrop opened the group buy and I didn't really hesitate to join the _drop_ (on 2013-08-27 to be exact).
+The fact it came as a DIY kit might scare of some people, but in fact I was really looking forward to putting it together myself.

 ## Assembly

 I joined in August, but it took until November before the ErgoDox was delivered.
-I was really excited when I received the parts and wanted to build right a way.
+I was really excited when I received the parts and wanted to build it right a way.

-The assembly instructions on [Massdrop][1] are very clear and easy to follow.
+The assembly instructions on [Massdrop][1] were very clear and easy to follow.
 I had chosen to use the surface mount diodes instead of through-hole diodes because I've read the latter would not really fit inside the case.
-The first few diodes I did apply where challenging (also because I haven't been soldering for a while), but fast I got the hang of it and in the end they all turned out OK.
+The first few diodes I did apply where challenging (also because I haven't been soldering for a while), but soon I got the hang of it and in the end they all turned out OK.

 The other components were quite easy to apply, except for the micro-USB connector.
-I did accidentally drop some solder on the PCB, and I really had trouble to clear the holes.
+I accidentally dropped some solder on the PCB, and I really had trouble to clear the holes.
 Luckily I had some colleagues really skilled with a soldering iron to fix this (thanks Anton!).